ShaunCurtis/Shaun.Blazor.CSS/readme.md

 ## Changing CSS Frameworks

-Not everyone wants to use Bootstrap - some people like being a little different!
-In this section we'll change over to [**Spectre**](https://picturepan2.github.io/spectre/).
+Not everyone wants to use Bootstrap - some people like their sites being a little different!
+In this section we'll change to [Spectre](https://picturepan2.github.io/spectre/).

 1. Download the Spectre code from [Github](https://github.com/picturepan2/spectre).
 2. Create a *Spectre* directory in *SASS*.